-Tezuka would continue to produce manga all throughout his life to critical acclaim.
-He’s considered the father of manga and beloved by Japanese people today.
+Tezuka would continue to produce manga throughout his life to critical acclaim.
+He’s considered the father of manga and is beloved by Japanese people today.

-He died at the age of 60 due to stomach cancer and was mourned by his thousands of fans.
+He died at 60 due to stomach cancer and was mourned by his thousands of fans.

 Tezuka was unique because he had a characteristic drawing style.
 He was fascinated with brilliant and large eyes and tried to incorporate this into his characters.
 He was a fan of Walt Disney and borrowed many style elements from him.

 Tezuka went on to university to become a doctor, but he never quit producing manga.
 The impact of his work remains today, especially with his style.
 Because of Tezuka, manga became fervently demanded in Japan and subsequently began to follow a particular style.